FIWARE-Ops/FIWARE-Legal/DataProtection.md

 ## Our principles

-1. FIWARE adopts the necessary technical and organisational measures to avoid the loss, misuse, alteration, unauthorised access or theft of the personal data provided, taking into account the state of technology, the nature of the data and the risks to which they are exposed.
+1. FIWARE adopts the necessary technical and organisational measures to avoid the loss, misuse, alteration, unauthorised access, or theft of the personal data received, taking into account the state of technology, the nature of the data, and the risks to which they are exposed.
 This means:
    1. we make sure that we have in place appropriate security measures to protect your information; and
    1. we make sure that when we ask another organisation to provide a service for us, they have in place appropriate security measures as well.